 So, You’re Planning a Project…

 It’s never too early to start planning a project.
-Many project managers will attest the most successful projects start with the planning phase.
+Many project managers will attest that the most successful projects begin with the planning phase.
 If you have a strong foundation for the project launch, it’s much easier to manage.

-Regardless of what kind of project you’re planning, every project goes through the same stages, more or less.
-Although each project will require their own set of unique processes and tasks, they all follow a similar framework.
+Regardless of what kind of project you’re planning, each one will more or less go through the same stages.
+Although every project will require its own set of unique processes and tasks, each will follow a similar structure.
 There’s always a beginning, a middle, and an end.
-This is called the project lifecycle.
+Welcome to the project life cycle.

-The project lifecycle helps provide some predictability, and gives the project manager a way to tackle tasks in distinct phases.
+The project life cycle helps provide some predictability, giving the project manager a way to tackle tasks in distinct phases.
 In this section, we’ll explain what you need to know about each phase:

 - The initiation phase